ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 The site title, page title, and page content are all visible.
 The page title comes from the about.md file's front matter, while the site title comes from the `hugo.toml` file.

-Hugo doesn’t clean up the public folder.
+Hugo doesn't clean up the public folder.
 If you were to remove some pages or rename them, you would need to delete the generated versions from the public folder as well.
-It’s much easier to delete the entire public folder whenever you generate the site:
+It's much easier to delete the entire public folder whenever you generate the site:
 ```shell
 rm -r public && hugo
 ```

-Alternatively, use Hugo’s `--cleanDestinationDir` argument:
+Alternatively, use Hugo's `--cleanDestinationDir` argument:
 ```shell
 hugo --cleanDestinationDir
 ```